TimHortonsPotluck/GA-Car-Driving/README.md

 The red line tracks the lowest distance to the goal of all cars in the generation.
 The blue and yellow lines track the median and mean distances, respectively.

 There's more to it than just what's in the .exe, like multiple "worlds" that can be generated and different car parameters, but back when I made this I didn't add in options for those in the main menu.
 Worlds don't appear to have been fully implemented anyway.
 I'd like to come back to this now that I have more programming experience.

+Being able to adjust the mutation rate during the sim would be nice.
+Also to be able to specify the car parameters in the window, without having to adjust them in the code.